dougy147/idiomatik/README.md

 Let's now try to define an arbitrary rewrite rule, for example : `(_) --> _`

-If we define `_` and `-->` as two META symbols meaning respectively `ANY_STRING` and `REWRITE_AS`, the rewrite rule could be understood as "any string between parenthesis can be rewritten without it".
+If we define `_` and `-->` as two *meta* symbols meaning respectively _any string_ and _rewrite as_, the rewrite rule could be understood as "any string between parenthesis can be rewritten without it".

 The rewriting process starts by parsing the token and check whether any sequence of its elements matches the left side of the rewrite rule (here `(_)`).